best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 > [Example of presenting a key for shorthand and notes (ODS, 4.4KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-of-a-table-with-notes-and-a-key.ods)
 > See the labour market [example spreadsheet](#example-spreadsheet) also.

+### Footnotes and machine readability
+If optimising a spreadsheet to be solely read by machines, you should have no cover sheet, notes worksheet or any note markers.
+All footnotes and other information contained in the cover sheet should be in a metadata file which specifies which cells refer to which notes.
+More information on this can be found in the [Metadata worksheets](#metadata-worksheets) section.

 ### Use of symbols
 You should not use symbols to signpost footnotes because: